We've tried to answer as many questons as we could.

-Alongside the record the band also put together a feature-length film called ‘The Young Blood Chronicles’ which to this day is still as baffling and brilliant as when it was released.
-To celebrate this occasion, let’s go in deep and see if we can figure out what the hell is going on.
+Alongside their album 'Save Rock And Roll, Fall Out Boy also put together a feature-length film called ‘The Young Blood Chronicles’ which to this day is still as baffling and brilliant as when it was released.
+Let’s go in deep and see if we can figure out what the hell is going on.

 Now, first things first.
 Here is the full film for your personal consumption.
 Watch it, digest it, let it all sink in.
 Then proceed.